Front Kick and Front Line Kicks: Technical Kicking Leg Development

-In proper sequence of skill development, this program should precede other modalities of the kick.
-It comes before Endurance, Control, Accuracy, Speed, Power, etc.
+Within the proper sequence of skills development, this program should precede other modalities of the kick: it comes before Endurance, Control, Accuracy, Speed, Power, etc.

 Do you need this program?

-If your back is hunched and/or your kick can’t be comfortably held at your head level even for few seconds, you need the program.
+- If your back is hunched and/or your kick can’t be comfortably held at your head level even for a few seconds, you need the program.